larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
-- Redesign 3.3VA voltage supply with a separate LDO after the 5V Buck.
 - RC low-pass for SDIO interface.
 Which frequency?
 - ESD-diode at voltage supply input.
 - Why does the M9N needs a separate VDD_USB supply?
 Try to find a smaller LDO to save space.